microsoft/FluidFramework/packages/tools/client-debugger/client-debugger-chrome-extension/README.md

 ## Package TODOs

--   Use the multi-container visualizer component once it is available, rather than manually looking for debugger instances from this tool.
 -   Inject the debugger view as a sibling next to the page contents, rather than as an overlay on top of it (to ensure all customer content is not obscured by the panel).

 <!-- AUTO-GENERATED-CONTENT:START (README_TRADEMARK_SECTION:includeHeading=TRUE) -->